rust-unofficial/patterns/functional/lenses.md

 ```

+Note how this is composable in many formats without predicting anything else
+about their structure.
+That is the power of prisms.

-The only reason this works is due to a subtlety of the `Deserializer` trait's
+Key to this example is to a subtlety of the `Deserializer` trait's definition:
-definition: the output type **is specified by the implementor of `Visitor` it
+the output type **is specified by the implementor of `Visitor` it is passed**.
-is passed**.
-This was *not* true in the account example earlier.
+This was *not* true in the account example earlier, and part of the *family*
+definition that makes it a prism.

 This means that a single call -- which drives a `Deserializer` -- will produce
 different output types depending on what visitor it was given, even though the